-Creating more space in your home is one of the most well-known ways to add value to your property – more room!
+Creating more space in your home is one of the most well-known ways to add value to your property.
 This includes extensions, cellar, basement, loft conversions and so on.
 A single storey extension could add up to 11% onto the value of your property.
 So, if your house is currently valued at £300,000, adding an extension could add up to £33,000 onto the value.
 Building a garage could add a further 20% to the value of your property – so a £300k house could go up by £60,000.

 4. Obtain planning permission

-Even if you don’t carry out the intended renovations on your home, you can sell a house with planning permission included.
+Even if you don’t carry out the intended renovations on your home, you can sell your house with planning permission included.
 For example, if you put a property on the market with planning permission for an extension then you could see a potential increase of up to 10% in value (although we are being optimistic here!).